What’s in my camera bag

 Always be prepared.
 Backing up your photos while on your trip is the smartest way to ensure they stay safe.
-Your memory card could corrupt, or your camera could be stolen.
+Your memory card could corrupt, or worse still, your camera could be stolen.
 Don’t risk losing everything.

 There are a range of cloud storage options available, so research which option is best for you.
-I use portable hard drives and then upload to Google Drive for safe keeping.
+I use portable hard drives and then upload to Google Drive high res for safe keeping.
 I love the flexibility it provides.